-Clinical Pilates classes are held in our modern and beautifully appointed Pilates studio and incorporate the use of small and large apparatus including the reformer, Cadillac, ladder barrel, Wunda chair and spine corrector.
+Clinical Pilates classes are held in our modern and beautifully appointed Pilates studio (located in Leichhardt, Inner West Sydney) and incorporate the use of small and large apparatus including the reformer, Cadillac, ladder barrel, Wunda chair and spine corrector.
 Our Group Classes cater for a maximum of 3 people to ensure a high level of supervision is maintained throughout the class.

 Why Choose Clinical Pilates

 Pilates instruction Incline HealthClinical Pilates is a fantastic form of exercise for people of all ages, regardless of fitness level or physical ability.
 Clinical Pilates can be tailored to suit anyone’s needs, whether they be injury rehabilitation, strength training or for general health and wellbeing.
 Clinical Pilates can be used to treat and manage a variety of injuries and conditions including: